kymatio/kymatio/doc/source/quickstart.rst

     torch.Size([1, 1, 81, 8, 8])

-This corresponds to 81 scattering transform channels with an 8x8 spatial image each.
+This corresponds to 81 scattering coefficients, each corresponding to an 8x8 image.

-Checkout :ref:`user-guide` for more examples of the use of the 2D Scattering Transform
+Check out the :ref:`user-guide` for more scattering transform examples.

-Also make sure you check out the :ref:`backend-story` section to learn how to switch backends
+The performance of the scattering transform depends on the specific backend that's in use.
+For more information on switching backends to improve performance, see the :ref:`backend-story` section.